Emma Kinema: CODE-CWA

 Following two years of discussions, in January 2020, Communications Workers of America hired Kinema to organize workers in the video game and tech industries, the first American union initiative in those sectors.
 Her initiative with Wes McEnany is named Campaign to Organize Digital Employees (CODE).
 She plans to use the Communications Workers of America's infrastructure to fight issues including crunch time, layoffs, and workplace ethics, which she has construed as working conditions for employees who choose employers based on their ability to impact society.
 She also emphasized the slow-moving nature of organizing through one-on-one relationships.
 CODE organized the New York-based tech company Glitch in March and contracted writers for Voltage Entertainment, whose successful July strike led to pay increases and workplace transparency.
 In early 2020, Kinema said that she was involved with almost every video game worker unionization drive in the United States.
 CODE campaigns include both small and large, multinational game companies.

 The campaign has unionized multiple companies, including the petition website Change.org, the role-playing game publishing company Paizo, and the indie video game studio Vodeo.
 CODE-CWA has also assisted Activision Blizzard staff in their organization efforts.
+CWA aided in the 2024 unionization of Bethesda Game Studios and the Activision Blizzard World of Warcraft team.